-ART 456 Art Portfolio 1.5 credits
+ART 456 Art Portfolio

 The student will prepare a résumé and slide portfolio of his or her artwork.
 Workshops, lectures and demonstrations will enable students to compile materials for job applications and/or graduate school.
 ART 456 is required of majors.
 Offered as needed